 - Le Ba Hieu Giang (Developer, Year 1)

 - Vincent Seng Boon Chin (Developer, Year 1)

 The time and effort spent in managing a team and shipping a production level system for the SACNLs was tiring but extremely rewarding.
-The clients benefitted from a better system, the team benefitted from the improved skills and friendships fostered from experiencing and sharing the pain, and I, as the team lead, grew as a person and as a leader.
+The clients benefited from a better system, the team benefited from the improved skills and friendships fostered from experiencing and sharing the pain, and I, as the team lead, grew as a person and as a leader.